wallarm/terraform-provider-wallarm/docs/resources/rule_regex.md

 # wallarm_rule_regex

-Provides the resource to manage rules with the "Create regexp-based attack indicator" action type.
+Provides the resource to manage rules with the "[Create regexp-based attack indicator][1]" action type.
 This rule type allows you to detect the specified attack based on the specified regular expression in the request.

 The rule is generated based on the following parameters: